-The Council approved its three year budget to 2021/22 in January 2019 however like all other authorities a great deal of uncertainty exists post 2019/20.
+The Council approved its three year budget to 2022/23 in January 2020 however like all other authorities a great deal of uncertainty exists post 2020/21 pre COVID -19.

-The Council continues to progress the areas within its direct control with balanced budgets set for 2019/20 and 2020/21.
-A potentially balanced budget, based upon the current Local Government Finance Regime exists for 2021/22.
-However a great deal of uncertainty exists post 2019/20 with the key risks arising from fundamental changes to Government Funding that take place in 2020/21 (implementation of 75% Business Rates Retention; Fair Funding and Business Rates Reset) and the ongoing uncertainty that exists in relation to the longevity of the New Homes Bonus grant scheme.
-A potential deficit therefore exists of £0.645 million in 2021/22, assuming that NHB is replaced with only legacy payments anticipated in that year.
-The deficit could also increase/reduce materially based upon the methodology for resetting existing business rates growth
+The Council continues to progress the areas within its direct control with balanced budgets set for 2020/21.
+A potentially balanced budget, based upon the current Local Government Finance Regime exists for 2021/22 and 2022/23.
+However a great deal of uncertainty exists post 2020/21 with the key risks arising from fundamental changes to Government Funding that were intended to take place in 2021/22 (implementation of 75% Business Rates Retention; Fair Funding and Business Rates Reset) and the ongoing uncertainty that exists in relation to the longevity of the New Homes Bonus grant scheme.
+The changes in relation to Business Rates and Fair Funding have now been deferred to 2022/23 however the Medium Term resource position is still unclear.
+The existing settlement only relates to 2020/21 as it was envisaged any new scheme would be operational from 2021/22 and details of the regime for 2021/22, reflecting the ongoing impact of COVID19 are still awaited.
 The risks in relation to such funding are detailed below.

-- Central government funding The government has made considerable cuts in public spending.
+Central government funding - The government has made considerable cuts in public spending.
 Austerity measures will inevitably lead to the Council being under continuing pressure to deliver significant budget savings going forward.
-2019/20 will see the Council not receiving Revenue Support Grant with Government funding streams being limited to New Homes Bonus and Business Rates.
-The latter will provide a minimum level of funding with our current level of income above that being at risk. - New Homes Bonus -The council will receive £3.3 million of grant in 2019/20.
+2020/21 onwards will see the Council's Government funding streams being limited to New Homes Bonus/ (replacement housing incentive scheme) and Business Rates and each contains a material volatility element reflecting the prevailing economic climate Retained Business Rates represents the only funding stream with a minimum level of funding guaranteed with our current level of income above that being at risk.
+There is also risks in relation to any potential impacts of the COVID pandemic on future funding.

+• New Homes Bonus -The council will receive £3.2 million of grant in 2020/21.
 Allocations are based upon a 4 year rolling programme and are potentially subject to peaks and troughs.
 However the actual number of new properties being built in the Borough is on an upward projection and hence if the current scheme remains the council would at worst maintain the current level of income.
-The Technical Consultation on the latest Local Government Settlement indicated that the government intended to amend the New Homes Bonus Scheme post 2019-20.
+The Technical Consultation on the latest Local Government Settlement indicated that the government intended to amend the New Homes Bonus Scheme post 2020-21.
 The consultation stated that the scheme would be amended to be more effective in incentivizing housing growth with as an example, using the Housing Delivery Test results, to reward delivery or incentivizing plans that meet or exceed local housing need.
 The Council awaits consultation on the changes and in particular how the payments of the current four year entitlement to NHB generated in a particular year (legacy payments) are to be dealt with.

-Based upon the uncertain nature of this funding stream and in order to promote sustainability, the Medium Term Plan reflects an ongoing reduction in dependency on this grant by 10% per annum and future budgets only reflect the entitlement based upon existing legacy commitments.
+Based upon the uncertain nature of this funding stream and in order to promote sustainability, future budgets only reflect the entitlement based upon existing legacy commitments.